-Our common stock is listed on NYSE Alternext US under the symbol "PIP."
-On February 11, 2009, the last reported sale price per share of common stock on that exchange was \$2.41.
+Our common stock is listed on the NYSE Alternext US under the symbol "PIP."
+On January 26, 2009, the last reported sale price per share of our common stock on that exchange was \$2.37.
+Some of our warrants are listed on the NYSE Alternext US under the symbol "PIP.WS."
+On January 26, 2009, the last reported sale price of these warrants on that exchange was \$0.25.

-Investing in our common stock involves certain risks.
-You should read the entire prospectus and any accompanying prospectus supplement, as well as any documents incorporated by reference in this prospectus and such prospectus supplement, carefully before you make your investment decision.
-See "Risk Factors" beginning on page 3 and in other documents that are incorporated by reference in this prospectus and any accompanying prospectus supplement.
+Investing in our securities involves certain risks.
+You should carefully read both this prospectus and the applicable prospectus supplement, as well as any documents incorporated by reference in this prospectus and/or the applicable prospectus supplement, before you make your investment decision.
+See "Risk Factors" beginning on page 3 and in other documents that are incorporated by reference in this prospectus.